Aerilym/SWRPG-Destiny-Point-Tracker/README.md

 ## Help & Guides

+Press the tutorial button on the page for an in-depth walkthrough of how to use the tool.

 ### Local Guide

-1. Download the app at [https://github.com/Aerilym/SWRPG-Destiny-Point-Tracker](https://github.com/Aerilym/SWRPG-Destiny-Point-Tracker).
+1. Download the app at [https://github.com/Aerilym/SWRPG-Destiny-Point-Tracker/releases](https://github.com/Aerilym/SWRPG-Destiny-Point-Tracker/releases).
 2. If the download is in a zip file make sure you unzip it before use.
 3. Open the index.html file in a web browser or compatible program.
 NOTE: The dark/light mode toggle feature will not work locally but it will take your operating system preference and use that.